alces-software/flight-appliance-docs/docs/source/basics/basic_cluster_operation.rst

   - ``nodeattr -c nodes`` - shows a comma-separated list of current compute node hostnames
   - ``nodeattr -n nodes`` - shows a new-line-separated list of current compute node hostnames

-The login node hostname for Flight Compute clusters launched from AWS Marketplace is always ``login1``.
+The login node hostname for Flight Compute clusters launched using default templates is always ``login1``.

 Moving between login and compute nodes
 --------------------------------------